brohrer/academic_advisory/use_cases.md

 * **[UNSW-NB15](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/)**: This data set is an advancement over the above-mentioned two data sets i.e. KDD CUP 99 and NSL-KDD.
 It captures more realistic features and way more instances than the other two.
 * **[Phishing Websites](https://archive.ics.uci.edu/ml/datasets/phishing+websites)**: In this dataset, the authors shed light on the important features that have proved to be sound and effective in predicting phishing websites.
 In addition, they proposed some new features.
 * **[Malware Prediction](https://www.kaggle.com/c/microsoft-malware-prediction/)**
+* **[Unified Host and Network Dataset](https://csr.lanl.gov/data/2017.html)** This dataset contains a subset of (anonymized) network and computer events collected from the Los Alamos National Laboratory enterprise network over the course of approximately 90 days.
+This dataset is useful because the computer host and network data are co-occurring.

 ## Economic development